Jörg Colberg: Life and work

 Colberg studied physics and astronomy at the University of Bonn; he earned a Ph.D. in physics (theoretical cosmology) at the Max Planck Institute for Astrophysics.
 He moved to the United States in 2000.
 After a short and unsatisfying experience in the computer programming industry.
 Colberg returned as a postdoc at the University of Pittsburgh.

 He discusses and dissects contemporary fine art photography on his blog, Conscientious, started in 2002.
-In 2009 Source included Conscientious in its list of ten recommended photography blogs; in 2010 Wired said that "Joerg Colberg is a pioneer in photography blogging, and his blog Conscientious maintains a tight editorial voice"; and in 2012 Sean O'Hagan included it among his few most recommended online photography websites and publications.

-In 2006 American Photo named Colberg one of their Photography Innovators.
+In 2009, Source included Conscientious in its list of ten recommended photography blogs; in 2010 Wired said that "Joerg Colberg is a pioneer in photography blogging, and his blog Conscientious maintains a tight editorial voice"; and in 2012 Sean O'Hagan included it among his few most recommended online photography websites and publications.
+In 2006, American Photo named Colberg one of their Photography Innovators.

 Colberg is the author of Understanding Photobooks: The Form and Content of the Photographic Book (2016), a guide to making photobooks.
 He has contributed essays to photography publications, including Foam Magazine, British Journal of Photography, and Creative Review.
-He has written introductory essays for photography monographs, guest-edited photography exhibitions and photobooks.

 Along with Andrés Marroquín Winkelmann, he was a founder of the short-lived photobook publishing company Meier & Müller.

-From 2010, Colberg was a faculty member of the Hartford Art School. he was living in Northampton, Massachusetts.
+From 2010, he was a faculty member of the Hartford Art School.